Point Placing Strategies

 stamp placement 3

-This tactic is used for map generation in many rogue-lite videogames, which create random layouts of hand-designed rooms.
+This tactic is used for map generation in many rogue-lite video games, which create random layouts of hand-designed rooms.

 Moving the Points